Robust semi-parametric signal detection in particle physics with classifiers decorrelated via optimal transport: Methods

-To gain some insight, consider the case where the background $b$ is known.
-It can be immediately observed that integrating the mixture density over the control region leads to the identification of the signal strength as a ratio between the probability of observing an event in the control region under the mixture and background distributions.
-Replacing the mixture $F$ by its empirical counterpart $F_n$ leads to the plug-in estimator that compares the observed counts in the signal region to the expected background.
-This estimator is usually referred to as a counting experiment in the physics literature \citep{olafbook}.
-In the following lemma, we establish that it is the semi-parametric efficient estimator of $\lambda$. \begin{restatable}{lemma}{EfficientEstimatorKnownBackground} Under the model in \cref{eq:model} with known background $b$, the plug-in estimator is the semiparametric efficient estimator, and it induces an asymptotic $\alpha$-level test and $z_{1-\alpha}$ is the $1-\alpha$ quantile of the standard normal distribution. \end{restatable} The proof can be found in Appendix \ref{sec:efficient_estimator_known_background}.
-We remark that physicists do not usually know the exact boundaries of the signal region, but they expect the contribution of the signal in the control region to be small.
-Consider the case where an $\epsilon$ fraction of the signal leaks into the control region $\int_{\Cr} s(x)\ dx = \epsilon$.
-Furthermore, assume that the amount of contamination $\epsilon$ is smaller than the probability of observing an event from the background in the control region $B(\Cr)$.
-Then, $\lambda(F_n,B)$ underestimates the signal strength Consequently, stronger contamination increases the bias of the signal strength estimator, which ultimately lowers the detection power of the test \cref{eq:known_background_test}, meaning that more observations are needed to detect the signal.
-Nevertheless, the test remains asymptotically valid since, under the null hypothesis, there can be no contamination.
+To build intuition, assume the background distribution is known.
+Integrating the mixture density over the control region reveals that the signal strength corresponds to the ratio of the probabilities of observing an event in the control region under the mixture and background distributions: Substituting the empirical distribution $F_n$ for $F$ yields the plug-in estimator, which compares observed counts in the signal region to the expected background.
+In physics, this approach is commonly known as a counting experiment \citep{olafbook}.
+The following lemma shows that the plug-in estimator is efficient for estimating $\lambda$.
+In this context, efficiency means that the estimator asymptotically achieves the minimum variance among all regular estimators.
+The proof and formal definition of efficiency appear in Appendix~\ref{appx:signal_detection}. \begin{restatable}{lemma}{EfficientEstimatorKnownBackground} Under model \eqref{eq:model} with known background and $\lambda \in (0,1)$, the plug-in estimator: is efficient.
+Furthermore, the following test: is an asymptotically valid test at level $\alpha$ for $\lambda \in [0,1)$ and $B(\Cr)>0$. \end{restatable} Physicists often do not know the exact boundaries of the signal region but expect minimal signal contribution in the control region.
+Consider a case where an $\epsilon$ fraction of the signal leaks into the control region, so that $\int_{\Cr} s(x)\ dx = \epsilon$.
+Assume $\epsilon$ is smaller than the background probability in the control region, $B(\Cr)$.
+Then, $\lambda(F_n,B)$ underestimates the signal strength:

+Greater contamination increases the estimator's bias and reduces the test's detection power, requiring more observations to detect the signal.
+However, the test remains asymptotically valid because contamination cannot occur under the null hypothesis.

+Researchers do not usually know the background distribution.
+Thus, they might consider replacing $B$ in the test \eqref{eq:known_background_test} with a plug-in estimator of the background based on an auxiliary sample.
+However, this substitution introduces a non-negligible asymptotic error due to the efficient estimator being robust only to perturbations in the signal region.